murtiko/geojedis/README.md

         String val = geoJedis.get("testkey");
         System.out.println("queried testkey=" + val);

-<p>It is possible to configure circuit breaker, by default it is disabled.</p>
+<p>It is possible to wrap pool operations with circuit breakers.
+By default the circuit breaker functionality is disabled.
+It is possible to use a default resilience4j based one, or configure an external "circuit-breaker factory" impl.</p>

         // disables circuit-breaker
         pools.setCircuitBreakerFactory(null);

-        // enabled resilience4j based circuit-breaker (with default settings) pools.setCircuitBreakerFactory(Resilience4JCircuitBreakerFactory.getInstance());
+        // enables the default resilience4j based circuit-breaker (with default settings) pools.setCircuitBreakerFactory(Resilience4JCircuitBreakerFactory.getInstance());

-        // enabled resilience4j based circuit-breaker (with custom registry) CircuitBreakerRegistry customRegistry = CircuitBreakerRegistry.of(customConfig);
+        // enables resilience4j based circuit-breaker (with custom registry) CircuitBreakerRegistry customRegistry = CircuitBreakerRegistry.of(customConfig);
         pools.setCircuitBreakerFactory(Resilience4JCircuitBreakerFactory.getInstance(customRegistry));

+        // or use a custom circuit-breaker..

-<p>The default ciscuit breaker is configured with the following settings:</p>
+<p>The default circuit breaker is configured with the following settings:</p>

         CircuitBreakerConfig circuitBreakerConfig = CircuitBreakerConfig.custom()
                 .failureRateThreshold(50)